hamnet70/software-design-lab/templates/journal.md

 Hours 2 and 3: Learned new command line commands using the "Learn Python the Hard Way" appendix.
 Mkdir (including directory names with spaces and nested directories), rmdir, cd with the relative up (../), cp, mv, less, cat.
 All made tons of sense.
 Tried pushd and popd.
 I need practice with it.
 I get it intellectually, but not deeply, as I get the other commands so far.
 Same with recursive commands.

-Hour 4: Played around with Git, using the resource Patrick gave us (so, Virtual Studio Code and checking to see that I had Git still from the DH Field Kit).
+Hours 4 and 5: Played around with Git, using the resource Patrick gave us (so, Virtual Studio Code and checking to see that I had Git still from the DH Field Kit).
 Did a little markup in Virtual Studio Code.

-Hour 5: ''
-Hour 6: ''
-Hour 7: Should have given up, but got the script eworking, though I'm still not sure what went wrong.
+Tried the challenges and made up some of my own.

+Hours 6: Reviewed everything to see what I could do from memory and what needed extra practice.
+Getting faster, which feels good.
+Still ignoring pushd and popd.
+Often forgetting to push files to my Github repository.

+Hour 7ish: Getting to Carnegie Hall: practice, practice, practice